AikoPanel/AikoPanel-Docs/aikopanel/use/package.md

 Rate Limit is a regulation on the maximum speed that a service can achieve.

 ## Admin Package:
-The term "admin package" can refer to tools or services specifically for administration
+The term "admin package" can refer to tools or services specifically for administration member.

+## CTV Package (Not including main website):
+Collaborator Package (not including main website) is a service provided exclusively to partners without going through the main website of the business.

+## CTV Package (Including main website):
+Collaborator Package (including main website) is a service that includes the features of the main web platform.